zwerheim/async-poc/README.md

 ## Conclusions

 Performance and support are comparible between both frameworks.
 Both also have great community support.
 The one major different is our desrire to support the API-First style for these servers.
-The `connexion` package enables this, and only supports AioHttp at this time.
+The `connexion` package enables this and only supports AioHttp at this time.
+So we will likely go with AioHttp as our main server framework moving forward.